shikijs/shiki/docs/guide/regex-engines.md

 This feature is experimental and may change without following semver.
 :::

-This experimental engine uses JavaScript's native RegExp.
-As TextMate grammars' regular expressions are in Oniguruma flavor that might contains syntaxes that are not supported by JavaScript's RegExp, we use [`oniguruma-to-js`](https://github.com/antfu/oniguruma-to-js) to lowering the syntaxes and try to make them compatible with JavaScript's RegExp.
+This engine uses JavaScript's native RegExp.
+As regular expressions used by TextMate grammars are written for Oniguruma, they might contain syntax that is not supported by JavaScript's RegExp, or expect different behavior for the same syntax.
+So we use [Oniguruma-To-ES](https://github.com/slevithan/oniguruma-to-es) to transpile Oniguruma patterns to native JavaScript RegExp.

 ```ts {2,4,9}
 import { createHighlighter } from 'shiki'